Syllabus and other useful information

 Homeworks are due at 5pm on the assigned date.
 Late homework will be penalized 5 points per day late.

-Weeks Dates Topic 1-7 Aug 27-Oct 10 Estimation of population parameters (population size, survival, detectability) Mark recapture and related methods 8-10 Oct 15-Oct 31 Population modeling Matrix models Integral population modeling Stochastic matrix models 11-13 Nov 5-Dec 5 Combining models and data Bayesian hierarchical modeling Models with density dependence 14-15 Dec 3-Dec 19 To be determined by class interest
+Weeks Dates Topic 1-6 Aug 21-Sep 29 Estimation of population parameters (population size, survival, detectability) Mark recapture and related methods 7-9 Oct 2-Oct 20 Population modeling Matrix models Integral population modeling Environmental variation and Population Viability Analysis 10-12 Oct 23-Nov 10 Combining models and data Bayesian hierarchical modeling Models with density dependence Integrated population modeling 13-15 Nov 13 - Dec 8 To be determined by class interest 15 Likely to include HW 4 presentations

 Readings: Assigned readings will provide background, additional details, or another presentation of the lecture material.
 Citations will be distributed in lecture.
-Jeanette in the Statistics Department Office will have a master copy that you can borrow.
+The Statistics Department Main Office will have a master copy that you can borrow.
 It will help if you read the assigned material soon after the appropriate lectures.

 Homework: Statistics is best learnt by doing.
 The homework problems are chosen to give you practice in using the methods, interpreting the results, and understanding the theory.
 The intent is to understand and be able to apply lecture concepts, so discussion with friends and classmates is encouraged.
 However, you must write up your own solutions.
 Copying papers is not a good way to learn and will not be tolerated.